When you start as a freelancer or freelancer, the first question is not always “how much do I charge”... but “How do I structure my offer”.

-Without a clear and coherent offer, it is difficult to attract the right customers, to defend your prices and to ensure a professional positioning.
+Without a clear and consistent offer, it is difficult to attract the right customers, to defend your prices and to ensure a professional positioning.

 Start by identifying what your potential customers are looking for: